-I’m a staff photographer at the Houston Chronicle shooting and producing both still and moving images in the nation’s fourth largest city.
+I’m a staff photojournalist at the Houston Chronicle shooting and producing both still and moving images in the nation’s fourth-largest city.

-But before I go through my resume, let’s rewind to the beginning.
-I was born in Puerto Rico where color and beauty were a natural part of my upbringing in a country hamlet.
-Homeschooled through much of my formative years, my mother transformed our jungle-like environment into a classroom where we learned by simply observing our verdant surroundings.
+I was born in Arecibo, Puerto Rico where color and beauty were a natural part of my upbringing in a country hamlet.
+Homeschooled through much of my formative years, my mother transformed our jungle-like environment into a classroom.
 I entered college young, at just 17, determined to study, of all things, human behavior as a psychology major.

-Before I could finish, however, life took me to Florida.
+Before I could finish, however, life took me to Florida, 17 years ago.
 I enrolled at the local college to finish my degree and indulged in an elective photography class.
-From the moment I saw the shapes emerge from beneath the chemicals, the idea of making this my career seized my heart.
+But the idea of making photography my career seized my heart.

-After nearly three years at Gannett’s Democrat & Chronicle, an opportunity surfaced in Houston just as the Chronicle entered a new era.
-I was brought in to boost the newspaper’s visual and online video prowess while telling the stories of the people of this grand state.
+After three years at Gannett’s Democrat & Chronicle, I accepted the opportunity to work in Houston just as the Chronicle was entering a new era.

 I volunteer as NPPA's national secretary since 2018 and serve as the organization's Mentorship Program co-chair.

 Finalist: Pulitzer Prize - Public Service - April 2017

 Winner: Public Service Award: Scripps Howard Foundation - March 2017

 Winner: The Charles E. Green Awards (2016) - Tapb and Tapme Best online package

 Second Place: APME (Texas) Best Video under two minutes - March 2017